-In the general case, the proof of the equivalence of phase and time averaging is the very difficult (and still not completely solved) problem of the so called ergodic theory, which is a developing branch of modern mathematics [8, 9].
+In the general case, the proof of the equivalence of phase and time averaging is the very difficult (and still not completely solved) problem of the so-called ergodic theory, which is a developing branch of modern mathematics [14, 34].
 In recent decades significant progress was achieved, but this material is definitely outside the scope of this book.
 Below we shall only give a brief and elementary discussion of this problem.
 The physical meaning of the Gibbs approach may be qualitatively illustrated as follows: let us consider a small, but still macroscopic, subsystem within our closed (isolated) system.
 This subsystem is also described by the laws of classical mechanics, but it is not isolated and influenced by all possible interactions with the other parts of the (big) system.
 Under these conditions, the state of our subsystem will change in time in a very complicated and chaotic way.
 Due to this chaotic motion, during a long enough time interval T the subsystem will "visit" all its possible states many times.
-Or in more rigorous terms, let us define $\Delta p \Delta q$ to be some small volume in the phase space of the subsystem.
+Or in more

+4 Remarkably, the necessity to divide the phase space volume by N! for the system of identical particles was stressed by Gibbs long before the discovery of quantum mechanics as a recipe to avoid the so-called Gibbs paradox - the growth of entropy during the mixing of identical gases at the fixed temperature, volume and pressure [10]. rigorous terms, let us define $\Delta p \Delta q$ to be some small volume in the phase space of the subsystem.
 It can be assumed that during a large enough time interval T the complicated (chaotic) phase trajectory of the subsystem will pass this volume many times.
 Let Δt be that part of time T during which the subsystem is somewhere within this phase space volume $\Delta p \Delta q$.
-As T grows to infinity, the value of $\Delta t/T$ will tend to some limit:

-$$\Delta w = \lim{T \to \infty} \frac{\Delta t}{T},\tag{1.14}$$ which can be considered as the probability of finding our subsystem within this volume of the phase space at a given moment in time.
+As T grows to infinity, the value of $\Delta t T$ will tend to some limit: $$\Delta w = \lim{T \to \infty} \frac{\Delta t}{T},\tag{1.14}$$ which can be considered as the probability of finding our subsystem within this volume of the phase space at a given moment in time.
 Now going to the limit of an infinitesimally small phase space volume we introduce the distribution function $\rho(p,q,t)$ and by definition of (1.14) statistical (phase) averaging (1.12) seems to be physically equivalent to time averaging (1.13).
 This simple justification is usually sufficient for physicists.
-In particular Landau claimed [1] that the importance of ergodic theory is overestimated by mathematicians.
+In particular Landau claimed [19] that the importance of ergodic theory is overestimated by mathematicians.
 Though discussions of this problem are still continuing, from a pragmatic point of view the Gibbs approach is in no doubts correct, as all conclusions obtained within statistical mechanics are getting full experimental confirmation.
 Finally, we shall mention one more qualitative point, which is very important for understanding the foundations of statistical mechanics.
 The distribution function of a given subsystem is, in general, independent of the initial state of any other part of the same system, as the influence of this initial state during a long enough time interval is completely smeared by the influence of many other parts of the system.
 It is also independent of the initial state of the subsystem under consideration, as it passes through all possible states during its long time evolution and actually each of these states can be considered as initial ("memory" loss).